SelectUSA/website/_posts/2015-01-27-why-select-usa.md

 ### **An Overview**
 <span class="imgright">![SelectUSA Logo with Open for Business Sign](images/selectusa_logo_open_for_business-227x211.png "SelectUSA Open for Business")</span>
-The United States is the premier location for new business investment, tops among all countries. &nbsp;According to the latest Department of Commerce data,foreign direct investment stock into the United States and its territories rose to over $2.9 trillion at the end of 2014. &nbsp;In that same year, new greenfield investment alone totaled $16.5 billion dollars in the United States. &nbsp;
+The United States is the premier location for new business investment, tops among all countries. &nbsp;According to the latest Department of Commerce data, foreign direct investment stock into the United States and its territories rose to over $2.9 trillion at the end of 2014. &nbsp;In that same year, new greenfield investment alone totaled $16.5 billion dollars in the United States. &nbsp;

 <span class="imgleft">![Stock Ticker](images/why2.jpg "Stock Ticker")</span>

-The U.S. economy, with a GDP of more than $17 trillion, and a population of over 320 million, offers investors extraordinary attractions and many possible locations.&nbsp; The United States has a lucrative and open consumer market, as well as access via free trade agreements to about 425 million more customers for goods and services that are produced in the United States.
+The U.S. economy, with a GDP of more than $17 trillion in 2014, and a population of over 320 million, offers investors extraordinary attractions and many possible locations.&nbsp; The United States has a lucrative and open consumer market, as well as access via free trade agreements to about 425 million more customers for goods and services that are produced in the United States.

-The American workforce is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.&nbsp; The United States university system has a strong competitive advantage globally, fostering an innovation ecosystem that hosts and spins off research and development (R&amp;D) programs that contribute to the country’s strong R&amp;D activities.
+The American workforce is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.&nbsp; The United States university system has a strong competitive advantage globally, fostering an innovation ecosystem that hosts and spins off research and development (R&amp;D) programs that contribute to the country’s R&amp;D activities.

 <span class="imgright">![Circuitboard](images/why3.jpg "Circuitboard")</span>